flyingcircusio/doc/src/reference/security/data-protection.rst

 :ref:`Flying Circus administrators <administrators>` if regular user authentication is not working correctly.
 Such uses must be documented.

 All privileged actions need to be securely logged.
 For machines based on our current (NixOS) platform, this is achieved via a local logging journal, which cannot be tampered with by normal users.
+Additionally systems logs are shipped to a central log server within the same site where the logs are analysed and monitored.

 SSH logins must be performed using SSH keys.
 Password authentication is not allowed and prevented by the system configuration.
 Successful SSH logins to machines are logged, unsuccessful SSH login attempts are not [#log-unsuccessful-attempts]_.